Zucchini Mashed Potatoes.....

-I was fooling around in the kitchen on a bright, sunny Sunday morning in August with a bucket full (literally) of fresh vegetables that was given to me.
-We hadn't eaten potatoes all summer and wasn't feeling like eating them roasted.
+I was fooling around in the kitchen on a bright, sunny Sunday morning in August with a bucket full of fresh vegetables that was given to me.
+I hadn't eaten potatoes all summer and wasn't feeling like eating them roasted.
 In this recipe I leave the skins on, but for a cleaner mashed potato mix, you can peel them.
-I never peel any of my vegetables ever, because lots of the nutrients are in the skin.
+I never peel any of my vegetables ever, as so much of the nutrients are in the skin.
 Why refine your food?

 10-12 small red-skinned potatoes (2 lbs) cut into chunks

 4 ounces butter (optional, for dairy free use coconut milk)

 Place the chunked potatoes in a medium pot and cover with water by 2 inches.
 Add 1 tablespoon salt and bring the mixture to a simmer.
 Cook the potatoes at a simmer for approximately 17-20 minutes until tender.

 Add the cubes of zucchini to the pot, they will float on top, and let simmer 5-7 minutes more.
 Pour all the vegetables into a strainer and leave to drain 5 minutes.